jarolrod/bitcoin-core-rc-testing/docs/v0.21/testing-0.21rc2.md

 ![descriptor](https://imgur.com/xIuT09U.png)

 ##### 4. Check for `wallet.dat`
 First, shut down your node.
-Then, Navigate to your wallet's data directory and ensure that a `wallets.dat` file has been created. under a directory with the value you supplied as `Wallet Name`.
-In the case of this example it is `my-descriptor-wallet`.
+Then, navigate to your wallet's data directory and ensure that a `wallets.dat` file has been created under a directory with the value you supplied as `Wallet Name`.
+In the case of this example, it is `my-descriptor-wallet`.
 You should see something like this:

 ![wallet-dat](https://imgur.com/w9mzT7q.png)